-Mitigation Timing Construction Construction Sonstruction Operation Post-Mitigation Measure Status Status Notes This measure is being implemented as described during the design process and will be incorporated into the final design.
+Mitigation Timing Construction Construction Sonstruction Operation Post-Status Notes Mitigation Measure Status This measure is being implemented as described during the design process and will be incorporated into the final design.
 The four bridges that are included in the MMRP are rail bridges crossing over another feature.
 Design of the OCS system is CUL-1f: Implement historic bridge and underpass X Ongoing taking into account that there are design requirements. requirements that restrict the design.
 Thus far, the designs for Construction Segments 2 & 4 are in process and designs are not yet complete.
 The D-B will forward to the Architectural Historian once complete.
 CUL-2a: Conduct an archaeological resource Periodic inspections of ground survey and/or monitoring surface areas along the alignment, in of the removal of pavement conjunction with cultural monitoring or other obstructions to as-needed of project activities in X Ongoing determine if historical culturally sensitive areas are ongoing.
 The Archaeological Final resources under CEQA or unique archaeological Report will be provided at the resources under PRC conclusion of construction activities.
 21083.2 are present.
 Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the CUL-2b: Conduct exploratory trenching or initiation of construction activities in coring of areas where those areas.
 The results will be subsurface project included in the Archaeological Final X Ongoing disturbance is planned in Report.
 No cultural resources those areas with "high" or requiring the development of a "very high" potential for treatment plan were observed.
 A buried site.
 Native American monitor has been present for all exploratory trenching and subsurface testing work.

-Mitigation Timing Construction Construction Sonstruction Operation Post-Mitigation Measure Status Status Notes Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in CUL-2c: Conduct limited subsurface testing before those areas.
+Mitigation Timing Construction Construction Sonstruction Operation Post-Status Notes Mitigation Measure Status Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the initiation of construction activities in CUL-2c: Conduct limited subsurface testing before those areas.
 The results will be performing groundincluded in the Archaeological Final X Ongoing disturbing work within 50 Report.
-No cultural resources requiring the development of a meters of a known treatment plan were observed.
+No cultural resources meters of a known requiring the development of a treatment plan were observed.
 A archaeological site.
 Native American monitor has been present for all exploratory trenching and subsurface testing work.
 Exploratory trenching and subsurface testing of all potentially culturally sensitive areas occurred prior to the CUL-2d: Conduct initiation of construction activities in exploratory trenching or those areas.
-The results will be coring of areas within the included in the Archaeological Final three zones of special X Ongoing Report.
+The results will be coring of areas within the included in the Archaeological Final three zones of special Χ Ongoing Report.
 No cultural resources sensitivity where requiring the development of a subsurface project treatment plan were observed.
 A disturbance is planned.
-Native American monitor has been ground-disturbing activities. observed during cultural monitoring.
-CUL-2f: Conduct archaeological monitoring of ground-disturbing activities in areas as determined by JPB and SHPO. х Ongoing Cultural monitoring as-needed of project activities in culturally sensitive areas is ongoing.
-The Archaeological Final Report will be provided at the conclusion of construction activities.
+Native American monitor has been present for all exploratory trenching and subsurface testing work.
+CUL-2e: Stop work if cultural resources are No prehistoric or historic-period Χ Χ Ongoing cultural materials have been encountered during observed during cultural monitoring. ground-disturbing activities.
+CUL-2f: Conduct Cultural monitoring as-needed of archaeological monitoring project activities in culturally sensitive of around-disturbing X Ongoing areas is ongoing.
+The Archaeological activities in areas as Final Report will be provided at the determined by JPB and conclusion of construction activities.
+SHPO.